cyrielladriere/Redis-from-scratch/README.md

 Building and understanding Redis from scratch using C/C++.

 Current capabilities:
-- Create a socket server and client, implemented in `server.cpp` and `client.cpp`.
+- Create a socket server and client, implemented in `src/server.cpp` and `src/client.cpp`.
 - Both server and client can communicate bidirectionally (messages are printed out in the terminal).

 # Building the project